 In Heidegger and Renaissance Humanism Grassi describes metaphors as having an “imagistic” character, they make something ‘original’ appear before our eyes.
-Original can mean ‘new’, but it also means going beyond the immediately given to its source, typically for Heidegger and for Grassi this means going from being to Being.
+Original can mean ‘new’, but it also means going beyond the immediately given to its source, typically for Heidegger and for Grassi this means going from the ontic to the ontological .

 Metaphors can be thought as the means through which experience is given meaning, bringing together elements that are not usually linked, detecting connections that are otherwise hidden from view, enabling that experience to be communicated rhetorically.

 Examples of this can be seen in two blues songs from 1937 that employ contemporary news of extensive floods in USA as their theme.
 They create metaphor by bringing together images of ever rising river water with the everyday social activity of visiting a home in order to call upon its residents.
 The result is the transformation of the river into a supernaturally vast and socially threatening entity.